 Knowledge of engineering survey techniques.

-Ability to work out of doors in all types of weather conditions, day or night, in normal and emergency situations to ensure the proper completion of assigned activities.
+Ability to work out doors in all types of weather conditions, day or night, in normal and emergency situations.

 Ability to appropriately use anti-icing or deicing materials on roadways.

 Ability to operate computers and/or other electronic devices and use programs/applications to conduct Department of Transportation business.

 Ability to operate a Global Positioning System (GPS) and Electronic Distance Meter (EDM) equipment.

 Ability to use commonly issued materials testing equipment, devices, scales, ovens, moisture chambers and strain gauges.

 Ability to assist with on-the-job training for new employees.